dvdgeroconnell/computer_infrastructure/README.md

 @dvdgeroconnell ➜ /workspaces/computer_infrastructure/data/timestamps (main) $ **date +%Y%m%d_%H%M%S >> formatted.txt**

 ### Notes
 The *'>> filename'* part of the command appends to an existing file or creates a new one if it doesn't already exist.
+Using *'>'* instead of *'>>'* appends to an existing file instead of replacing.

 ## Task 4
 ### Commands (in Codespace)
 *Create an empty file with the name in the YYYYmmdd_HHMMSS.txt format*
-@dvdgeroconnell ➜ /workspaces/computer_infrastructure/data/timestamps (main) $ touch `date +"%Y%m%d_%H%M%S.txt"`
+@dvdgeroconnell ➜ /workspaces/computer_infrastructure/data/timestamps (main) $ touch \`date +"%Y%m%d_%H%M%S.txt"\`

+### Notes
+The backtick has a special meaning.
+Everything contained between backticks is executed first, and the output of that execution is used by the main command.

+## Task 5
+### Commands (in Codespace)
+*Change to the /weather/data directory*
+@dvdgeroconnell ➜ /workspaces/computer_infrastructure (main) $ cd data/weather

+*...and download the latest weather data for the Athenry weather station from Met Eireann using wget, using the -O \<filename\> option to save the file as weather.json*
+@dvdgeroconnell ➜ /workspaces/computer_infrastructure/data/weather (main) $ wget -O "weather.json" https://prodapi.metweb.ie/observations/athenry/today

+### Notes
+The *'-O'* option writes the retrieved content to the filename following in double quotes.

+## Task 6
+### Commands (in Codespace)
+*Modify the command in Task 5 to save the downloaded file with a timestamped name in the format* YYYYmmdd_HHMMSS.json.
+@dvdgeroconnell ➜ /workspaces/computer_infrastructure/data/weather (main) $ wget -O \`date +"%Y%m%d_%H%M%S.json"\` https://prodapi.metweb.ie/observations/athenry/today

+### Notes
+The *'date'* command prints out the system date and time in the specified format.
+In this case, it is passed to the *'wget -O'* command as the filename.

+## Task 7
+### Requirement
+*Write a bash script called* weather.sh *in the root of the repository.
+This script should automate the process from Task 6, saving the weather data to the* data/weather *directory.*

+*Make the script executable...*
+@dvdgeroconnell ➜ /workspaces/computer_infrastructure (main) $ chmod u+x weather.sh

+*... and run it.*
+@dvdgeroconnell ➜ /workspaces/computer_infrastructure (main) $ ls -l weather.sh
+-rwxrw-rw- 1 codespace codespace 467 Nov 20 17:23 weather.sh

 ## References